liufeng2317/ADFWI/docs/version-plans/bv1.2-view/README.md

 ## Stop Rule

-Each view cleanup round must be visible, bounded, and validated by either `py_compile`, focused plotting smoke tests with the `Agg` backend, or the Marmousi2 validation case when a validation script depends on the changed plotting path.
+Each view cleanup round must be visible, bounded, and validated by either `py_compile`, focused plotting smoke tests, or the Marmousi2 validation case when a validation script depends on the changed plotting path.

+Backend policy is important: `ADFWI/view` library code must not force a Matplotlib backend.
+Tests or non-interactive validation scripts may select a backend locally before importing plotting helpers, but notebooks and interactive users must keep their own backend behavior.